M-o-a-T/moat-kv/docs/source/command_line.rst

    The name of the file to decode.

-.. program:: moat.kv dump init
+.. program:: moat kv dump init

 Create an initial data file.